Maurice Evans (actor): Career

-In 1928, he was one of a group of out-of-work actors including Laurence Olivier, chosen to perform in a "tryout" of R. C. Sherriff's Journey's End directed by James Whale at the Apollo Theatre in London, and later in 1929 at the Savoy Theatre which had been leased by the Chicago theatre manager Maurice Browne.
-It was a huge success, running for two years and making Maurice's name.
+In 1928, Evans was one of a group of out-of-work actors including Laurence Olivier, chosen to perform in a "tryout" of R. C. Sherriff's Journey's End directed by James Whale at the Apollo Theatre in London, and later in 1929 at the Savoy Theatre which had been leased by the Chicago theatre manager Maurice Browne.
+It was a huge success, running for two years and making Evans's name.
 He played the young officer Raleigh.
 In 1934, he went to the Old Vic Theatre where his interpretation of Shakespeare's Richard II was praised and led to an invitation to join Katharine Cornell in the United States.
 His first appearance on Broadway was opposite Cornell in Romeo and Juliet in 1936.
 A later production of Richard II was the surprise success of the 1937 theatre season.
 Evans went on to play Hamlet (1938), Falstaff in Henry IV, Part 1 (1939), Macbeth (1941), and Malvolio in Twelfth Night (1942) opposite the Viola of Helen Hayes, under the direction of Margaret Webster.
 He also starred opposite Cornell in the 1935 production of George Bernard Shaw's St. Joan.

 Evans reprised his Broadway role in Dial M for Murder for a 1958 Hallmark Hall of Fame television presentation.
 Also pictured are John Williams and Rosemary Harris.

 When the U.S. entered the Second World War, he enlisted in the United States Army and he later was in charge of an Army Entertainment Section in the Central Pacific.
 He arranged for the transfer of Carl Reiner from the Signal Corps to the entertainment unit in Hawaii, where Evans was his commanding officer.
 The unit produced dozens of shows for the troops in the Pacific.
 Reiner later hired Evans for the part of Hobart the butler in The Jerk, as Evans's agent had indicated that the part would enable Evans to maintain his union benefits.